YogoGit/ESP-1ch-Gateway-v5.0/README.md

 ### Define to gather statistics

-When this is defined (==1) we will gather the statistics of every message and output it to the SPIFFS filesystem.
-We make sure that we use a number of files with each a fixed number of records for statistics.
+When this is defined (== 1) we will gather the statistics of every message and output it to the SPIFFS filesystem.
+We make sure that we use a number of files, each containing a fixed number of records for statistics.
 The REC number tells us how many records are allowed in each statistics file.
 As soon as the REC number is higher than the number of records allowed, we open a new file.
-Once the number of files exceeds the NUM amount of statistics files, we delete the oldeest file and open a new file.
+Once the number of files exceeds the specified NUM of statistics files, we delete the oldest file and open a new file.
+When selecting the
-When selecting the "log" button on top of the GUI screen, all rthe log files are ouptu to the USB Serial device.
-This way, we can examine far more records than fitting the GUI screen or the Serial output.
+"log" button on top of the GUI screen, all the log files are output to the USB Serial device.
+This way, we can examine far more records than could fit on the GUI screen or the Serial output.

  \#define STAT_LOG 1

 Setting the I2C SDA/SCL pins is done in the ESP-sc-gway.h file right after the #define of OLED.
 Standard the ESP8266 uses pins D1 and D2 for the I2C bus SCL and SDA lines but these can be changed by the user.
-Normally thsi is not necessary.
+Normally this is not necessary.
 The OLED functions are found in the _loraModem.ino file, and can be adapted to show other fields.
-The functions are called when a message is received(!) and therefore potentionally this will add to the instability of the ESP as these functions may require more time than expected.
-If so, swithc off the OLED function or build in a function in the main loop() that displays in user time (not interrupt).
+The functions are called when a message is received(!) and potentionally this will add to the instability of the ESP as these functions may require more time than expected.
+If so, switch off the OLED function or build in a function in the main loop() that displays in user time (not interrupt).

 ### Setting TTN server